 - changing project milestones

-- extending the timeframe for completing the project but within the maximum period
+- extending the timeframe for completing the project but within the maximum time period allowed in program guidelines

-- changing project activities
+- changing project activities.

-The program does not allow for:

-an increase of grant funds.
+The program does not allow for an increase of grant funds.

-If you want to propose changes to the grant agreement, you must put them in writing before the project grant agreement end date.
+If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
 We can provide you with a variation request template.